-Context of and specific resources for assessment Assessment must ensure access to: a minimum of 2 short, simple, personally relevant text types, one of which must be paper based and the other web based communication technology as required At this level the learner: may require strong support from the context, including visual cues may require strong support to access digital media and navigate digital text may use texts which contain repetition may require extended time to read, reread and decode text may depend on a personal dictionary can work alongside an expert / mentor where prompting and advice can be provided In order to support achievement of meaningful outcomes at the qualification level an integrated approach to assessment is recommended, refer to Section B 6.1 Assessment Strategy.
+- a minimum of 2 short, simple, personally relevant text types, one of which must be paper based and the other web based - communication technology as required

+- may require strong support from the context, including visual cues - may require strong support to access digital media and navigate digital text - may use texts which contain repetition - may require extended time to read, reread and decode text - may depend on a personal dictionary - can work alongside an expert / mentor where prompting and advice can be provided

+In order to support achievement of meaningful outcomes at the qualification level an integrated approach to assessment is recommended, refer to Section B 6.1 Assessment Strategy.

 Where this unit is being co-assessed with units related to another domain, such as community participation, the same texts may be relevant to both domains.
-Method(s) of assessment The following methods of assessment are suitable for this unit: direct observation of the learner locating information in, and making meaning of short, simple paper based and web based texts oral or written questioning to assess knowledge of the purpose of different personally relevant text types

-• verbal information from the learner describing the meaning and intention of the selected texts.
+- direct observation of the learner locating information in, and making meaning of short, simple paper based and web based texts - oral or written questioning to assess knowledge of the purpose of different personally relevant text types - verbal information from the learner describing the meaning and intention of the selected texts.

-Unit Title Engage with short simple texts for learning purposes
+Engage with short simple texts for learning purposes

-Unit Descriptor This unit describes the skills and knowledge to engage with short, simple, highly familiar paper based and web based text types to participate in learning.
+This unit describes the skills and knowledge to engage with short, simple, highly familiar paper based and web based text types to participate in learning.
 Learners at this level may require support through prompting and advice.